 With the hot composting method, you will wait about two weeks for it to start heating up.
 Then you will want to turn your compost pile about once a week.
 Do this by using a garden spade or fork.
 Turn the material from the outside to the inside of the pile and the material from the inside of the pile to the outside.
 This helps everything stay hot and break down more quickly.
 If you have a tumbling compost bin, make sure to keep up with turning that as well.

 With the hot method, you can use a thermometer to check the temperature.
 You should see it go up to between 110 degrees and 160 degrees.
 When the temperature starts to drop, it's a good time to turn your compost.
 After a while, the temperature will no longer increase.
 This means your compost is almost ready.

 How do I Use Compost?

-Once your compost turns into a dark, rich humus that crumbles in your hands and doesn’t have many big chunks left, you can start using it or let it sit for a little longer to let it cure.
-Use it by top dressing your beds or turning a little into your soil.
+Once your compost turns into a dark, rich humus that crumbles in your hands and doesn't have many big chunks left, you can start using it or let it sit for a little longer to let it cure.
+Use it by top dressing your beds.
 You can put it around vegetables, trees and flowers.
 You can also use it as mulch (learn more about mulching here).
 Compost will help create a better soil structure.
 It will help feed your plants the nutrients they need (like fertilizer, but better).

 You can add compost any time of year.
 It takes a little time for compost to work itself into the soil and provide benefits.
 If you have the patience to make compost and let it do its work, you will not be disappointed.
 Using compost in your garden is an investment into the long-term health of your soil.
 You will have better yields and healthier plants just by taking this simple step today!

 Enclosed compost bin This dual compost bin would be great for a backyard garden.